Starborne: Sovereign Space: Dead Zone

 The Dead Zone is a sector of space that was previously designated for human expansion, but had a curious radiation phenomenon that rendered the area uninhabitable.
 This led to the galaxy agreeing to close it off for colonization.

 However vast natural resources, combined with the potential scientific value of the radiation phenomenon, have led to a number of empires flouting the law and beginning colonization efforts.

 More recently another incentive has revealed itself.
 Everliving, the loose alliance of the children of Mars has been active in the zone for quite some time now.
 While the exact purpose of their activity is unknown it has pushed those already interested in the Dead Zone to make a move.

 The Dead Zone is covered with abandoned colonies, curious phenomena, and vast stellar graveyards from its early settlement attempts.
 It also has facilities hidden in its depths.
 These are all ripe for exploitation.

-While there is no long term solution to the radiation problem, several empires have come up with ways to cope with it.
+While there is no long-term solution to the radiation problem, several empires have come up with ways to cope with it.
 Being able to clean up, or tolerate radiation is the key to operating in the sector.

 Because it is illegal to officially inhabit the sector commanders have had to secure the services of various organizations to covertly colonize the sector on their behalf.
 The player is one of those commanders.

-The Map
+The map

 One of the key elements of the game is the map, which was heavily updated for the beta release in April 2020.
 The map displays all of the information the player needs to make informed decisions and is broken up into sectors that have different attributes.

 The map is built out of hexes.
-Players are able to build stations in order to claim a hex as their own.
+Players are able to build stations in order to claim a hex as their own, which is a unique feature.
 They are then able to improve those stations in order to provide a wide variety of bonuses.
 In addition, they can build a variety of outposts which allows them to specialize their station in a specific role.

 Players are also able to discover missions around the map.
 These missions are events that provide the player with timed cards and other rewards.
 Finding missions is an important pathway to more resources.